 Infiltration devices and constructed wetlands are periodically inspected and maintained as needed basis, when improper functioning is observed.
 Crews inspect and prepare the equipment fleet needed to perform the inspection.
 Upon arriving at the site crews visually inspect for sediment accumulation, vegetation overgrowth that inhibits drainage, conveyance, and signs of erosion.
 If repairs are required, the location and condition is recorded.
-The Supervisor collects reports describing the outcome of the assigned inspection activities and enters this data into the computerized asset management system (GBA)...
+The Supervisor collects reports describing the outcome of the assigned inspection activities and enters this data into the computerized asset management system (LUCITY)..
 Structures requiring repairs or rebuilding are inventoried and prioritized and a work order is created and repair crews are assigned.
-If damage to private property, the rightof-way, or roadway is evident and a hazard, emergency repairs are assigned to the daily field crew.
+If damage to private property, the right-of-way, or roadway is evident and a hazard, emergency repairs are assigned to the daily field crew.

-IN 1.
-2. 3.
-4. SPECTION CRITERIA: Look for sediment accumulation, trash, debris, or large objects that could obstruct water flow.
-Look for vegetation impeding drainage, laying over, or matted down, Inspect for signs of channeling, erosion, and previous flooding to assess the functionality of the wetland.
+- Look for sediment accumulation, trash, debris, or large objects that could obstruct water flow. - 2.
+Look for vegetation impeding drainage, laying over, or matted down, - 3.
+Inspect for signs of channeling, erosion, and previous flooding to assess the functionality of the wetland. - 4.
 If damage to private property is evident, schedule emergency repairs.

-MA 1.
-2. 3.
-4. AINTENANCE CRITERIA: Provide appropriate traffic control where necessary and all other required safety equipment.
-Insure personnel are properly trained on the use of equipment and safety procedures.
+- 1. Provide appropriate traffic control where necessary and all other required safety equipment.
+Insure personnel are properly trained on the use of equipment and safety procedures. - 2.
 Remove sediment and debris if drainage is blocked.
-Remove trash or litter and dispose of at the Street Maintenance yard.
-Remove vegetative overgrowth by hand (when practical) to reduce damage to wetland feature.
-If signs of channeling, erosion, or flooding are present indicating sediment transfer through the wetland, record and transfer to the Street Maintenance asset management system for prioritization and scheduling for repairs.
-A. Record and/or photograph condition for Street Maintenance asset management system IN SPECTION SCHEDULE: MA AINTENANCE SCHEDULE: lns fur pection is performed on an as needed basis, as evidence of improper actioning is noticed or reported.
-Ma intenance is performed based on inspection results.
+Remove trash or litter and dispose of at the Street Maintenance yard. - 3.
+Remove vegetative overgrowth by hand (when practical) to reduce damage to wetland feature. - 4.
+If signs of channeling, erosion, or flooding are present indicating sediment transfer through the wetland, record and transfer to the Street Maintenance asset management system for prioritization and scheduling for repairs. - A. Record and/or photograph condition for Street Maintenance asset management system

+Inspection is performed on an as needed basis, as evidence of improper functioning is noticed or reported.

+Maintenance is performed based on inspection results.